-■ The Recording System.
+The Recording System.

 The recording system allows individuals to determine what the status of title is to a particular piece of property.
-In addition to having records for who the owner is to a piece of land, the recording system also tracks easements and other encumbrances.
+The recording system also tracks easements and other encumbrances.
 Most states use a grantor/grantee index, which has a number of problems with regard to tracing land ownership accurately.
 Moreover, because recording is not a necessary step in conveying property (in almost all jurisdictions), problems can arise when there are unrecorded conveyances.